 VI.
-REFINANCING
+REFUNDING AND RESTRUCTURING

-A. Existing SDAC Debt

-- 1. Existing non-CWSRF debts may be refinanced with CWSRF funds if the Division determines that all of the following conditions exist: - a.
-The applicant is a SDAC; - The applicant's debt was incurred for an eligible CWSRF project to construct or repair an existing facility that falls within any of the five CWSRF classes discussed in Section IV above;

-- The existing debt(s) were the result of external borrowing by the applicant; and - d.
-Refinancing the debt is necessary to complete a new project in any of the five CWSRF classes at a payment that is affordable for the SDAC. - 2.
-Refinancing for projects completed after October 30, 2009, must comply with Davis Bacon requirements.
-(See Section XI.B.6 of this Policy) Projects completed after October 30, 2009, that did not comply with Davis Bacon are not eligible for refinancing. - B. Refinancing for Financially Distressed Communities
+- A. Existing Small DAC Debt - 1.
+Existing non-CWSRF debts may be refunded with CWSRF funds if the Division determines that all of the following conditions exist: - a.
+The applicant is a Small DAC; - The applicant's debt was incurred for an eligible CWSRF project to construct or repair an existing facility that falls within any of the five CWSRF classes discussed in Section IV above; - c.
+The existing debt(s) were the result of external and non-CWSRF borrowing by the applicant; - Refunding the debt is necessary to complete a new project in any of the five CWSRF classes at a payment that is affordable for the Small DAC; and - e.
+The Division has identified sufficient available funds for this purpose. - 2.
+To be eligible for refunding, projects that include work completed on or after October 30, 2009, must comply with Davis Bacon requirements, at least for the portion of construction work completed on or after October 30, 2009.
+(See Section XI.B.6. of this Policy) - 3.
+To be eligible for refunding, projects that include work completed on or after June 10, 2014, must comply with American Iron and Steel (AIS) requirements, at least for the portion of construction work completed on or after June 10, 2014.
+(See Section XI.B.7. of this Policy) - B. Restructuring for Financially Distressed Public Agencies